jonnymind/SIRPAS/Books/Base_System.md

 # Advantages {#BaM-gen-advantages}

 Advantages special conditions that apply to the character in general or to a specific skill in particular, and that have a direct effect on some game mechanics.

 While most advantages are simply possessed by a character or not, some can have different levels.
-For example, Survival Instinct can have a level 1 and 3, each level granting a higher modifier.
+For example, Survival Instinct can have a level between 1 and 3, each granting a higher modifier.

 In that case, the description of the advantage indicates the initial cost and the cost per additional level.
 The cost of a further level is given by the base cost, plus the additional level cost times the current level.
-For example, if the description indicates the cost of being 5/2, it means that the first level costs 5, the second 5+2*1 = 7, the third 5+2*2 = 9 and so on.
+For example, if the description indicates the cost in **CP** being 5+2, it means that the first level costs 5, the second 5+2*1 = 7, the third 5+2*2 = 9 and so on.

 Some advantage could have a pre-requisite that must be fulfilled in order to be acquired.
-For example, they could require having already acquired another advantage, or having a certain minimal score in some specific statistic.
+For example, they could require having already acquired another advantage, or having a certain statistic at a minimum set score.